 Nimish Arora: Basically, the aim of Sattvik is to give motivation to non-vegetarians to adapt to vegetarian food.
 Somewhere we are striving hard, even to this day, to give this zeal to non-vegetarians to work against non-vegetarian food, telling them about the ills of animal slaughter and the entire process with which the non-veg. the food they relish is prepared.

 To give people ripe and nice tasting options in vegetarian food by combining the wholesome experience of taste that they can savour and the experience of enjoying a quality fine dining experience is the real motive behind vegetarian food.

 POSist: Who would you say is your competition?

-Nimish: To be fair, there isn't exactly a competition in the form of a brand other than that of the stringent mindset that hinges on non-vegetarian food.
-At Sattvik, we aren't competing against brands but are challenging the fixed notion of savoring nonveg food whilst there is plenty of a healthy and wholesome offering in the vast range of vegetarian food.
+Nimish Arora: To be fair, there isn’t exactly a competition in the form of a brand other than that of the stringent mindset that hinges on non-vegetarian food.
+At Sattvik, we aren’t competing against brands but are challenging the fixed notion of savouring nonveg food whilst there is plenty of a healthy and wholesome offering in the vast range of vegetarian food.

-I do not compare myself with other vegetarian restaurants that are basically thriving in the self-help space such as Haldirams and Sagar Ratna's.
+I do not compare ourselves to other vegetarian restaurants that are basically thriving in the self-help space such as Haldirams and Sagar Ratna’s.

 POSist: Do you feel you as Sattvik have been able to make a mark in this space?